SQLCODE917/mcp-langchain/README.md

     - Agent reasoning with ReAct + tool delegation + result explanation
     - Modular client-server separation
     - Cross-process tool transport for local development via `stdio`
-- llm/Modelfile: allows DeepSeek-R1 to use tools
+- llm/Modelfile: allows DeepSeek-R1 to use tools, for `forefunner` and `prototype`
+- knower: after `forerunner` and `prototype`, a more mature Agentic AI application for chatting with your Python codebase
+    - Using the `nvidia_Llama-3.1-8B-UltraLong-4M-Instruct-Q6_K_L` local model
+    - Employing advanced ReAct prompting techniques
+    - Developing intuitive understanding of the relationship between semantic embeddings and the LLM
+    - Comprehensive logging
+    -